MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-build-and-dependency-management/20-packaging/pack-codelab02/README.md

     ```
     jar cfe my-packaged-project.jar application.MyApplication application/*.class person/*.class
     ```
+    - Based on how IntelliJ handles your sources, it might be that you have to specify `main/java/application/*.class` instead of `application/*class`. (same goes for person).
     - Find out about the `jar` command and what the `-c`, `-f` and `-e` option do:
         - https://docs.oracle.com/javase/8/docs/technotes/tools/windows/jar.html
         - https://docs.oracle.com/en/java/javase/12/tools/jar.html